rustic-rs/docs/src/commands/misc/intro.md

 The repository is now ready for use.

-**Note**: In case you are using the rclone backend, please see the `rclone-backend` section for additional information.
+**Note**: You can use `latest` to select the last snapshot for a command.
+For example, `rustic snapshots latest` will show the last snapshot.